 English teachers waste a lot of valuable time banging on about compound and complex sentences.
 These things are worth knowing but across the curriculum, students will benefit from the clear and simple expectation that their writing should contain a mix of long and short sentences.
 That is all.

 Too much of the writing students produce can be mind numbingly tedious.
 This is not a good thing.
 Try banning the use of articles (a, the) to start sentences.
 Encourage them to begin some sentences with words that end in -ly (adverbs) -ing (present participles) and -ed (past participles).
 That way we will get stuff like, “Hungrily, I wolfed my dinner”, “Laughing, I walked over to my friends” and “Shocked, she notice her phone was missing.”

-Connectives are dead easy to teach and they make you look clever.
-Point them out in a text and ask students what job they’re doing.
-They get them to connect their own sentences and paragraphs using a help sheet like the one below:
+Moreover, connectives are dead easy to teach and consequently they make you look clever when you use them in your writing.
+It sticks in the craw to call them connects cos as an English teach I prefer the elegance of discourse markers but this is a simpler name for students (and staff.)
+Simply point them out in a text and ask students what job they’re doing.
+They get them to connect their own sentences and paragraphs using a prompt sheet like the one below: